Updated on March 20th, 2025

 - 1.10 10.
 Take a Deep Breath, and Let Go

-10 Tips for Parents of New College Students
+Top Tips for Parents of New College Students

 College is vastly different from high school for several reasons.
 First, parents aren’t overseeing all of their students’ activities, so there may be less external motivation to push them to handle their responsibilities.
 Often, this is the first time a student has this degree of independence, and there will be hiccups along the way.

 Second, college courses often move at a much faster pace, and while professors are accessible in some cases, they aren’t available to the same degree as high school teachers.
 As a result, students may not know where to turn if they’re struggling academically.
+An academic advisor can play a crucial role in helping students with course selections and other academic issues.

 2. Have a Conversation About Disclosure and Privacy